 A few years ago I took a transatlantic cruise out of Tampa on the Norwegian Jade that was being repositioned to Europe.
 Our first destination was Key West, then on to San Juan.
 From there we headed across the Atlantic.
 Like many first time transatlantic cruisers, I was concerned about so many days at sea, without the break of getting off the ship for several hours.
 It turned out to be the most relaxing part of the journey.
 Each sea day offered a wide range of activity choices and entertainment.
 There were special interest lectures, pool parties, ship tours and social Meetups for adults.
 Youth programs began at 9 AM and ran until 10:30 PM.

 The ship’s library and many lounge areas gave readers hours of uninterrupted time with a good book.
 The Internet Center, casino, spa, pool and gym were open from early morning to late in the evening.
 Evenings were spent in the theater enjoying Broadway quality shows or attending one of several music venues.
 Some nights, weather permitting, I watched newly released movies under the stars.

 Time at sea went quickly, and we were soon in our first port of call in Portugal.
 From there it was on to Cork, Ireland and Falmouth, England.
 I disembarked in South Hampton, England where I spent a few days sightseeing in London before catching a flight home to NYC.

 Seasonal Discounts for Cruises under $500

 If you have questions or want to book a cruise, please call me.
-There is no charge to you for my planning and booking assistance.
-I am compensated by the cruise lines for these services.
 In the meantime, visit my post, Tips for First Time Cruisers and make your planning and packing easier!